Uncategorised

 As outlined above, the Big Four banks have been required to set up investigations into the mis-selling of these products with another ten banks voluntarily offering to consider the matter.
 The FSA itself has agreed to become involved but will only look at an interest rate swap case where the break cost is less than £100,000, the business has less than ten staff and less than £2m in assets.
 Given that the majority of cases are looking at break costs in excess of £100,000, they are not going to be reviewing the majority of claims.
 Instead, it falls to the customer to try and negotiate a deal with the bank direct or to approach specialist interest rate swap solicitors to pursue a interest rate swap claim.

-If you have been mis-sold an interest rate swap product then call our FREE interest rate swap HELPLINE on 0333 888 0403
+If you have been mis-sold an interest rate swap product then call our FREE interest rate swap legal helpline on 0333 888 0403

 Leave a Reply